Last updated 2018-08-25

 4. Send me an email, if you haven't already done so.
 I need your contact details for in case any last-minute information needs to be distributed.
 Let me know which licence class exams you intend writing.
 We'll try to accommodate walk-in candidates, but we may have limited resources and you may be disappointed.

 You'll need 30 to 40 minutes each for the Technician and General exams (35 questions each) and 45 to 60 minutes for the Extra exam (50 questions).
-We'll aim to be open at least for three hours, so you should have enough time to pass all three exams and also attempt a rewrite.
+One candidate has written all three exams in under 40 minutes, with a score of 98%.
+We'll aim to be open for at least for three hours, so you should have enough time to pass all three exams and also attempt a rewrite.

 Assuming that you pass one or more exam elements (which we fully expect you will!), you will receive a CSCE (Certificate of Successful Completion of Element).
 This Certificate proves that you have passed the exam, and can be used to obtain or upgrade your FCC licence.
 If you already have a licence, the CSCE allows you to immediately start operating with your new privileges, subject to a special callsign suffix (/AG for General and /AE for Extra).
 If you do not have an FCC licence, you'll have to wait for the licence to appear on the FCC ULS (which you can find through Google).
 The exam team will submit the paperwork directly to the ARRL, who will submit it to the FCC.
 The process generally takes less than two weeks.
 The FCC no longer mails licence certificates.
 Instead, they use email and Web distribution, so that you can print your own certificate off the ULS.
 Nevertheless, to be on the safe side, ensure that there is someone at the address who can forward things to you.